 Handmade, One-of-a-kind Pottery

-Gifts To Go
+Gifts to Go

-A favorite gift in many families is food.
+Don’t have time to explore the entire Old Mill Square?
+Grab a few gifts or samplers to go instead!
 In a world where many of us have too much stuff, sweet treats and salsas are delicious gifts that won’t end up in the yard sale a few years down the road.
 The Old Mill has some wonderful gift-worthy treats for birthdays, holidays, anniversaries, and more.
 Or you can get a gift for yourself to enjoy at the cabin.

-Start anyone’s morning off right with the Breakfast At The Old Mill basket, Misty Morning Sampler, or Mini Honey Butter Sampler.
-Dip mixes – like the Almond Poppyseed, Bacon and Cheddar Cheesespread, BLT, Cajun, Caramel Apple, and Cranberry Walnut – are perfect for game-day snacks and small add-on gifts.
+Start anyone’s morning off right with the Breakfast at The Old Mill basket, Misty Morning Sampler, or Mini Honey Butter Sampler.
+Dip mixes — like the Almond Poppyseed, Bacon and Cheddar Cheesespread, BLT, Cajun, Caramel Apple, and Cranberry Walnut — are perfect for game-day snacks and small add-on gifts.
 Chocolate Gravy and Campfire Mixed Bean Soup mixes are bestsellers, and gift cards are great for anyone!

 Just Keep Browsing…

 When you’re done at The Old Mill, you’ll find several other great places to browse, shop, and eat in the area.
 At The Village Shops in Gatlinburg, check out hand-pulled taffy, outdoor gear, personalized gifts, homemade cheese, coffee, Thomas Kinkade’s work, hand-thrown pottery, jewelry, hot sauce, ice cream, and a lovely fountain in the center.